apache/incubator-datalab/USER_GUIDE.md

 ### Bucket browser <a name="bucket"></a>

-You are able to access to cloud buckets via Data Lab Web UI.
+You are able to access to cloud buckets via DataLab Web UI.
 There are two ways to open bucket browser:
 - clicking on Notebook name on the "List of resources" page, where there is an "Open bucket browser" link;
 - clicking on "Bucket browser" bucket on the "List of resources" page.